Procedural Synthesis of Synthesizable Molecules: Genetic Algorithm

 \subsection{Syntactic Mutation}

-Given an individual $(X, T)$ from \ref{app:ga-sem}, syntactic mutation mutates $T$ to obtain a syntactic analog.
-We perform $n_{\text{edit}}$ edits on $T$ to obtain $T'$.
+Given a child $\vx_*$ from Appendix \ref{app:ga-sem}, syntactic mutation performs $n_{\text{edit}}$ edits on $T = \recognizer{}(\vx_*)$ to obtain a syntactic analog $T$.
 With equal probability, each edit either adds or removes a random leaf.
-To do so, we enumerate all possible additions and removals, and ignore the ones that produce a mutant tree with less than 2 nodes or more than 4 internal nodes.
+To do so, we enumerate all possible additions and removals, and ignore the ones that produce an empty tree or a tree with more than 4 reaction nodes.
 The edit is uniformly sampled from all such choices, or no operation is performed if no viable choices exist.
-In the early iterations of the GA, we set $T\leftarrow T'$ using the criteria that $\text{exec}(F_{\Phi, \Omega}(X, T'))$ promotes a \textit{higher} Internal Diversity than $\text{exec}(F_{\Phi, \Omega}(X, T))$.
-In the later iterations of the GA, we use the collected experience of iterations prior to fit a surrogate Gaussian Process.
-We set $T\leftarrow T'$ and accept the mutant if $\text{exec}(F_{\Phi, \Omega}(X, T'))$ has higher acquisition value than a counterpart obtained through Semantic Evolution.
-We refer the reader to work on Particle Swarm Optimization with Gaussian Processes \cite{tian2018, zhang2019, jakubik2020} for the related literature.
+Using the surrogate, the siblings $(\vx_*, T)$ and $(\vx_*, T)$ are then turned into two fingerprints, and one of with the higher expected improvement under a Gaussian process (GP) is selected.
+Our GP uses a radial basis function kernel with length scale 1 and is fitted using the population and offspring from the preceding generation.